jibe-b/gatsby-source-baserow/README.md

 transforming, e.g. `text/markdown`.
 If you do not provide a mapping, Gatsby will just "infer" what type of value it is, which is most typically a `string`.

-For an example of a markdown-and-airtable-driven site using `gatsby-transformer-remark`, see the examples folder in this repo.
+For an example of a markdown-and-baserow-driven site using `gatsby-transformer-remark`, see the examples folder in this repo.

-If you are using the `Attachment` type field in Airtable, you may specify a column name with `fileNode` and the plugin will bring in these files.
+If you are using the `Attachment` type field in Baserow, you may specify a column name with `fileNode` and the plugin will bring in these files.
 Using this method, it will create "nodes" for each of the files and expose this to all of the transformer plugins.
-A good use case for this would be attaching images in Airtable, and being able to make these available for use with the `sharp` plugins and `gatsby-image`.
+A good use case for this would be attaching images in Baserow, and being able to make these available for use with the `sharp` plugins and `gatsby-image`.
 Specifying a `fileNode` does require a peer dependency of `gatsby-source-filesystem` otherwise it will fall back as a non-mapped field.
 The locally available files and any ecosystem connections will